 Occasionally, such events may not even be within the Country itself (for example, a world crisis affecting air travel); however, this manual is intended to provide guidance to all concerned to act promptly and responsibly to do all it can to protect the Nepal’s tourism industry in any crisis situation.
 In accordance with its legislative remit, the Board will act to co-ordinate and advise the tourism industry and other agencies (such as health services, foreign embassies and the press) to help ensure as far as possible the safety of tourists, the provision of accurate information and the protection of the image of Nepal as a tourist destination.

 It must of course be noted that responsibility for maintaining the safety and security of both citizens and tourists rests primarily with the security forces of Nepal Government, and responsibility for individual tourists’ safety rests with their tour operator, accommodation provider and others from whom they buy a service.
 Generally individual visitors will carry insurance, and Nepal has extensive experience of dealing with individual crisis situations, such as mountain rescue.
 This manual is ready-to-use kind of document which will provide guidance to the individual or company in case of emergency.

-There are major two types of crises.
+There are two major types of crisis.
 These can be divided into natural disaster and man-made.

 There are many types of natural calamities and disaster.
-We should prepare us for unimaginable happening of an
+We should prepare ourselves for unimaginable happening of an

 event and risks.